InternetNZ/pyepp/docs/cli.rst

 Environment variables
 ^^^^^^^^^^^^^^^^^^^^^
 The below environment variables can be used to pass the epp server configuration and credentials to the cli.
-By using this way. you don't have to pass the parameters for running each command.
+By using this way you don't have to pass the parameters for running each command.

 .. code-block:: text

     PYEPP_SERVER=epp.test.net.nz
     PYEPP_PORT=700
-    PYEPP_CLIENT_CERT=/path/to/epp.key.pem
+    PYEPP_CLIENT_CERT=/path/to/epp.crt
-    PYEPP_CLIENT_KEY=/path/to/epp.crt
+    PYEPP_CLIENT_KEY=/path/to/epp.key.pem
     PYEPP_USER=epp_user
     PYEPP_PASSWORD=SecurePassWord

 Config file
 ^^^^^^^^^^^
-To configure the cli by a config file first the config file should be create in the below paths based on the operating
+To configure the cli by a config file first the config file should be created in the below paths based on the operating
 system:

 .. code-block:: text